gtk-rs/gobject-subclass/README.md

 at your option.

-gst-plugin-togglerecord is licensed under the Lesser General Public License ([LICENSE-LGPLv2](LICENSE-LGPLv2)) version 2.1 or (at your option) any later version.

-GStreamer itself is licensed under the Lesser General Public License version 2.1 or (at your option) any later version: https://www.gnu.org/licenses/lgpl-2.1.html
+GLib/GObject itself is licensed under the Lesser General Public License version 2.1 or (at your option) any later version: https://www.gnu.org/licenses/lgpl-2.1.html